 One such project was to

-reconfigure the transition from manual composition to a fully digital layout
+reconfigure the transition from manual composition to a fully electronic layout

 platform.
 This project was divided into two components and lasted for five

 years.
 During that time I managed the development of a fully electronic